Atlantic coast communities grapple with Irene aftermath

 WILMINGTON, North Carolina Communities along the Atlantic coast and inland grappled on Monday with the lingering effects of Hurricane Irene as flooding, storm debris and road closures dimmed Labor Day holiday weekend tourism prospects for some.

-Mandatory evacuations remained in effect for parts of eastern North Carolina, where nearly 300,000 remained without power and dozens of roads were closed or impassable due to downed trees and power lines, the governor's office said.
+Mandatory evacuations remained in effect for parts of eastern North Carolina, where 210,000 remained without power and dozens of roads were closed or impassable due to downed trees and power lines, the governor's office said.

 Flooding posed a threat to inland counties that had received up to 15 inches of rain, state officials said.
 Homes and other structures along the Northeast Cape Fear and Tar rivers were at risk.